 - Be licensed, in good standing as a physician and practicing medicine, as defined in article one hundred thirty one of the Education Law in New York State, or be certified, in good standing as a nurse practitioner and practicing, as defined in Article 139 of the Education Law, in New York State, or be licensed, in good standing as a physician assistant and practicing in New York State, as defined in article 131-B of the Education Law, under the supervision of a physician registered with the New York State medical marijuana program;

-- Have completed a four-hour course approved by the Commissioner; and
+- Have completed one of two four-hour courses approved by the Commissioner; and

 - Have registered with the New York State Department of Health (NYSDOH).

 - For more information, please visit the NY Medical Marijuana Program’s Practitioner Information Page.

 About Columbia Care

 Medical marijuana patients in New York State have a unique opportunity to obtain product from a licensed pharmacist available to answer all patient questions and coordinate treatment plans with each patient’s licensed practitioner.
 On entering our brand-new world-class facility, patients are invited to wait in a comfortable patient waiting area before obtaining access to a private consultation room wherein each patient can meet privately with our pharmacy staff.
 At Columbia Care, we recognize that patients who have chosen to come to our facility have done so only after careful consideration and consultation with licensed practitioners.
 We do everything we can to make patients feel comfortable in our facilities by respecting patient privacy and by holding ourselves to the absolute highest level of professionalism and respect.
 All facilities are ground-floor and wheel-chair accessible.